gusirosx/gRPC-GetUserInfo/README.md

 # gRPC github user API

-This project aims to use the GitHub API to get the information from a given account via gRPC protocol and return a JSON Embeded to the client using REST protocol
+This project aims to use the GitHub API to get the information from a given account via gRPC protocol and return a JSON embeded to the client using REST protocol

 ## How to run this example